-Setting aside the unresolved question of ownership of the data, the following general observations may help editors and others dealing with these problems.
+Setting aside the unresolved question of ownership of the data, the following general observations may help editors and others address such problems.

-III.D.4.a.
-Differences in Analysis or Interpretation

-If the dispute centers on the analysis or interpretation of data, the authors should submit a manuscript that clearly presents both versions.
+III.
+D. 4. a.
+Differences in Analysis or Interpretation If the dispute centers on the analysis or interpretation of data, the authors should submit a manuscript that clearly presents both versions.
 The difference of opinion should be explained in a cover letter.
-The normal process of peer and editorial review of the manuscript may help the authors to resolve their disagreement regarding analysis or interpretation.
+The normal process of peer and editorial review may help the authors to resolve their disagreement regarding analysis or interpretation.

 If the dispute cannot be resolved and the study merits publication, both versions should be published.
 Options include publishing two papers on the same study, or a single paper with two analyses or interpretations.
-In such cases it would be appropriate for the editor to publish a statement outlining the disagreement and the journal's involvement in attempts to resolve it.
+In such cases, it would be appropriate for the editor to publish a statement outlining the disagreement and the journal's involvement in attempts to resolve it.

-III.D.4.b.
-Differences in Reported Methods or Results

-If the dispute centers on differing opinions of what was actually done or observed during the study, the journal editor should refuse publication until the disagreement is resolved.
+III.
+D. 4. b.
+Differences in Reported Methods or Results If the dispute centers on differing opinions of what was actually done or observed during the study, the journal editor should refuse publication until the disagreement is resolved.
 Peer review cannot be expected to resolve such problems.
 If there are allegations of dishonesty or fraud, editors should inform the appropriate authorities; authors should be notified of an editor's intention to report a suspicion of research misconduct.

-III.D.5.
+III.
+D. 5.
 Competing Manuscripts Based on the Same Database

-Editors sometimes receive manuscripts from separate research groups that have analyzed the same data set, e.g., from a public database.
+Editors sometimes receive manuscripts from separate research groups that have analyzed the same data set (for example, from a public database).
 The manuscripts may differ in their analytic methods, conclusions, or both.
 Each manuscript should be considered separately.
-Where interpretations of the same data are very similar, it is reasonable but not necessary for editors to give preference to the manuscript that was received earlier.
-However, editorial consideration of multiple submissions may be justified in this circumstance, and there may even be a good reason for publishing more than one manuscript because different analytical approaches may be complementary and equally valid.
+If interpretation of the data is very similar, it is reasonable but not mandatory for editors to give preference to the manuscript that was received first.
+However, editorial consideration of multiple submissions may be justified under these circumstances, and there may even be a good reason to publish more than one manuscript because different analytical approaches may be complementary and equally valid.

-III.E.
-Correspondence
+III.
+E. Correspondence